Partnership and Services Agreement Terms & Conditions

-These terms and conditions relate to Partnership Agreements with UMi, and set out the terms under which UMi and its Partners agree to work together in order to deliver the particulars as set out in the UMi Partnership Agreement and any appendices, schedules and attachments, upon signature.
+These terms and conditions relate to Legal Agreements with UMi, and set out the terms under which UMi and its Partners agree to work together in order to deliver the particulars as set out in the UMi Legal Agreements and any appendices, schedules and attachments, upon signature.

 Please read these terms and conditions carefully.
-As a partner of UMi as described above, you agree and shall be legally bound by the Partnership Agreement terms & conditions You are advised to print off and keep a paper copy of the terms & conditions for your records, we would recommend not to print but save as PDF by utilising your browser capabilities.
+As a partner of UMi as described above, you agree and shall be legally bound by the Partnership Agreement terms & conditions You are advised to keep a copy of the terms & conditions for your records, we would recommend not to print but save as PDF by utilising your browser capabilities.

 1.1 In this Agreement, unless the context otherwise requires, the following expressions have the following meanings:

-‘Agreement’ means the UMi Partnership and/or Services Agreement and all appendices or schedules and other documents attached to or incorporated by reference in it.
+‘Agreement’ means the UMi Partnership, Services and/or other signed legal Agreement and all appendices or schedules and other documents attached to or incorporated by reference in it.

 ‘Data Protection Legislation’ means all legislation and regulatory requirements in force from time to time relating to the use of personal data and the privacy of electronic communications, including, without limitation (i) any data protection legislation from time to time in force in the UK including the Data Protection Act 2018 or any successor legislation, as well as (ii) the General Data Protection Regulation ((EU) 2016/679) and any other directly applicable European Union regulation relating to data protection and privacy (for so long as and to the extent that the law of the European Union has legal effect in the UK).

 Confidential Information means information that is proprietary or confidential and is either clearly labelled as such or identified as Confidential Information.

 “Clawback”; The parties agree that where a commission or specific fee had been agreed, by agreement, and the related business is cancelled, outside of the parties’ control, the affected party can invoice the other for the related pro rata % fee to be returned.